PsychoMnts/Xiaomi-Scooter-Motion-Control/README.md

 - The motor is 250 watts
 - Max speed is 20 km/h, which is already fast to give push offs with your feet.

-If you want to use an M365 you might need lower the motor output.
-Not sure if the motor is 250 watts.

 # How it works

 An Arduino Nano will be used to read out the serial-bus of the Xiaomi Mi Scooter.
 The speedometer will be monitored if there are any the push offs with your feed.
-When there is a push, the throttle will be opened to 100% for 5 seconds and then goes to 1% (0% is regen breaking).
+When there is a push, the throttle will be opened to 100% for 8 seconds and then goes to 1% (0% is regen breaking).
 When the brakehandle is being touched the throttle will be released immediately.
 Also the Mi scooter itself disables the throttle also in case of braking.

 # Hardware

 - Arduino Nano
+- 1k resistor
+- 0.47uF Capacitor

+If you don't want to solder on your scooter, you need also:

-- JST-ZH cord plug (not sure) to replace the throttle. (or cut it from the trottle, a new one is 4 euro)
+- JST-ZH male-plug. (or cut it from the trottle, a new one is 2 - 4 euro)
-- If you don't want to solder on your xiaomi: A male and female 4-pole e-bike plug like: https://nl.aliexpress.com/item/4001091169417.html
+- A male and female 4-pole e-bike plug like: https://nl.aliexpress.com/item/4001091169417.html (Blue plug)
-- MCP4151 (digipot)
-- 2k resistor

 # Wiring

 (See to do list)

-# To-do
+# Supported models
-- Make new scheme
+- Xiaomi Scooter Essential

+To help supporting more scooters, please use the sniffing tool and share the serial bus data.